primeqa/primeqa/examples/boolqa/README.md

 QTC (question type classifier) - given the question, decide if it is boolean or short_answer EVC (evidence classifier) - given a question and a short answer span, decide the short answer span supports yes or no. This is analyzed in more detail in evc.ipynb.
 Score normalization - span scores may have different dynamic ranges according as whether the question is boolean or short_anwer.
 Normalize them uniformally to $[0,1]$.
-The output of each individual step is analyzed in more detail [here](../../notebooks/boolqa/eval_predictions.ipynb)
+The output of each individual step is analyzed in more detail this jupyter [notebook](../../notebooks/boolqa/eval_predictions.ipynb)

 ## Machine Reading Comprehension